GrabzIt/grabzit/javascript/readme.txt

 	</body>
 	</html>

-The CreateInvisible then the capture is created but not shown in the webpage.
+With the CreateInvisible method the capture is created but not shown on the webpage.

 	<html>
 	<body>